Probing the Star Formation Main Sequence down to 10$^{7} M_\odot$ at $1 < z < 9$

 This moment could match the assembly of stable disks.
-We now know that dynamically cold disks could be present even at very high-$z$ (e.g., $z=7.3$, \citealt{Rowland2024}). \citet{Dekel2020} affirmed that gas disks tend to survive only in haloes above a threshold mass $\sim2 \times 10^{11}\,M_\odot$, which would correspond to $M_\star \sim 10^9 \, M_\odot$, with only a weak redshift dependence.
+We now know that dynamically cold disks could be present even at very high-$z$ (e.g., $z=7.3$, \citealt{Rowland2024}). \citet{Dekel2020} affirmed that gas disks tend to survive only in haloes above a threshold mass of $\sim2 \times 10^{11}\,M_\odot$, which would correspond to $M_\star \sim 10^9 \, M_\odot$, with only a weak redshift dependence.
 According to this work, the threshold arises from the halo merger rate when accounting for the mass dependence of the ratio of galactic baryons and halo mass.
+The turnover at $M_\star\sim 10^{9}\, M_\odot$ corresponds to a halo mass of $\sim10^{11}\,M_\odot$, with a weak evolution with $z$ \citep{Behroozi2019}.

-Supernova feedback is key in disrupting disks below the critical mass by driving the stellar-to-halo mass ratio that affects the merger rate, stirring up turbulence and suppressing high-angular-momentum gas supply, and confining major compactions to the critical mass.
-However, they point out that if the $M_\star$ to baryonic mass ratio evolved with redshift, this could induce a $z$ dependence on this critical mass.
+Supernova feedback is key in disrupting disks below the critical mass by driving the stellar-to-halo mass ratio that affects the merger rate, stirring up turbulence and suppressing high-angular-momentum gas supply, and confining major compactions to the critical mass (however, see \citealt{Romeo2018}, who argued that nearby star-forming spirals self-regulate to a quasi-universal disk stability level, showing how disk instabilities hardly correlate with $M_\star$).

+\cite{Dekel2020} point out that if the $M_\star$ to baryonic mass ratio evolved with redshift, this could induce a $z$ dependence on the critical mass mentioned above.
 A decrease of this quantity with $z$ would imply a lower fraction of disks at higher redshifts at a fixed mass.